CesarDav/app-climate/README.md

-# weather app made in node js
+# Weather app made in node js

 ## You just need to have node installed and run the command `npm install` in the root of the project.